piccoloaiutante/schemaless-postgres/hstore/Readme.md

  attributes @> '"city"=>"Brescia"' :: hstore;
 ```

-with this and other operators you can use GiST and GIN index to have your query performing better. `=` operator supports also btree indexes is we need to do comparison on the entire hstore field.
+with this and other operators you can use GiST and GIN index to have your query performing better. `=` operator supports also btree indexes if we need to do comparison on the entire hstore field.

 Lets try to update `city` field in hstore
 ```sql